Volunteer

 How much time can I commit to volunteering?

 We ask that our Community Program Assistants (CPAs) contribute at least 10 hours during the tour season so that we may effectively plan and deliver our public programs.
-10 hours is equivalent to three walking tours or two community events.
+10 hours is equivalent to three walking tours.

 On completing the required 10 hours, you are eligible to receive a certificate of appreciation for your contributions.